Last Updated: February 8, 2021

 22. Reddit became completely open-source in 2008 and turned closed-source in 2017.

-23. 30% of Imgur’s traffic came from Reddit.
+23. 94.6% of Imgur’s traffic came from Reddit in 2020.

-24. Reddit earned just $8.3 million from the site in 2014.
+24. Reddit earned only $8.3 million from in 2014 but still donated 10% to charity.

-How much money does Reddit earn?
-Well, according to information on the history of Reddit and its business model, the site earned a total of $8.3 million in revenue in 2014. $750,000 of that revenue came from the sales of “Reddit Gold” alone.
+Due to the nature of its business model, Reddit earned a total of $8.3 million in revenue in 2014. $750,000 of that revenue came from the sales of “Reddit Gold” alone.
 Maybe you think this is a lot, but if you consider that Instagram had almost the same number of users as at that time and earned $800 million in 2016, the figure is still surprisingly low.

 25. Reddit donated $1.8 million to Extra Life, Haiti, teachers, and Nepal in 2015.

-27. Reddit had spent just $500 on ads as of 2012.
+27. Reddit had spent only $500 on ads in 2012.